Top 4 most useful search tips

 (cars OR automobiles) AND (hybrid OR electric)

 4. Try truncation.
-Teach* below retrieves results for (teach OR teaches OR teaching OR teacher, etc).
+A search for teach* retrieves results for (teach OR teaches OR teaching OR teacher, etc).

 Going beyond these simple tips is also possible in many of our subscription databases.
 For instance, did you know that in PsycInfo, you can limit a search to show only results related to “Adolescence (13-17 yrs)”?